-- Use only on crops for which chemigation is specified on this label. - Use only with drive systems which provide uniform water distribution. - Do not use end guns because of non-uniform application - Apply this product only through center-pivot, solid-set, hand-move, or moving-wheel irrigation systems.
-Do not apply this product through any other type of irrigation system. - Crop injury, lack of effectiveness, or illegal pesticide residues in the crop can result from non-uniform distribution of treated water. - If you have questions about calibration, contact State Extension Service specialists, equipment manufacturers, or chemigation experts. - Do not connect an irrigation system (including greenhouse systems) used for pesticide application to a public water system unless the pesticide label-prescribed safety devices for public water systems are in place. - A person knowledgeable of the chemigation system and responsible for its operation, or under the supervision of the responsible person, shall shut the system down and make necessary adjustments should the need arise. - · Chemical tank and injector system should be thoroughly cleaned and flushed with clean water prior to use. - Do not apply when winds are greater than 10-15 mph to avoid drift or wind skips. - Do not apply when wind speed favors drift beyond the area intended for treatment. - Thorough coverage of foliage is required for good control. - Good agitation should be maintained in the tank during the entire application period. - Trivapro Fungicide has not been sufficiently tested via irrigation systems to determine product efficacy. - In general, best performance via irrigation is 0.1 to 0.25 inches of water per acre.
+- · Use only on crops for which chemigation is specified on this label. - Use only with drive systems which provide uniform water distribution. - DO NOT use end guns because of non-uniform application. - Apply this product only through center-pivot, solid-set, hand-move, or moving-wheel irrigation systems.
+DO NOT apply this product through any other type of irrigation system. - Crop injury, lack of effectiveness, or illegal pesticide residues in the crop can result from non-uniform distribution of treated water. - If you have questions about calibration, contact State Extension Service specialists, equipment manufacturers, or chemiqation experts. - DO NOT connect an irrigation system (including greenhouse systems) used for pesticide application to a public water system unless the pesticide label-prescribed safety devices for public water systems are in place. - A person knowledgeable of the chemigation system and responsible for its operation, or under the supervision of the responsible person, shall shut the system down and make necessary adjustments if the need arises. - · Chemical tank and injector system must be thoroughly cleaned and flushed with clean water prior to use. - DO NOT apply when winds are greater than 10-15 mph to avoid drift or wind skips. - DO NOT apply when wind speed favors drift beyond the area intended for treatment. - Thorough coverage of foliage is required for good control. - Good agitation must be maintained in the tank during the entire application period. - Trivapro Fungicide has not been sufficiently tested via irrigation systems to determine product efficacy. - In general, best performance via irrigation is 0.1 to 0.25 inches of water per acre.